repaszoltan/automount_nas/README.md

-# automount_nas
+# A simple guide
-Help to mount NAS drive at reboot
+to help automount a NAS drive at startup

 How to use: